michael-hamilton/dmxus/README.md

 `getRandom8BitValue()` returns a random decimal value from 0-255;

 ## Server

-There is a simple webserver included for viewing the status of the universe controlled by the dmxus instance.
+There is an (opt-in) simple webserver included for viewing the status of the universe controlled by the dmxus instance.
-The `initServer()` method will start a server on the default port `9090`.
-Pass a different port number to this function if you want to run the server on a different port.
+Use the `initServer()` method to start a server on the default port `9090`.
+Optionally you can pass a port number to this method if you want to run the server on a different port.

 ## Appendix